Vivid Trace 1.3 Messages and Codes

 Remedial Action: Inspect license details to determine why the license is invalid.
-If necessary, contact your Partner or Vivid Support for assistance.
-If you obtained the license from your Partner, license details are found in Vivid Trace's License Information page within JIRA Administration.
+If necessary, contact your supplier or Vivid Support for assistance.
+If you obtained the license from your supplier, license details are found in Vivid Trace's License Information page within JIRA Administration.
 For licenses issued by the Atlassian Marketplace, license details are found in Vivid Trace's entry in the Universal Plugin Manager.

 Maintenance expired on date.

 Note: The wording of this message varies depending on context.

 Explanation: The active maintenance period of the license applied to Vivid Trace will expire or has expired on date.
 Maintenance, including support and software updates, are available up to and including the expiry date.